DevTheTester/DevTheTester/README.md

 - 👋 Hi, I’m Devon
 - 👀 I’m interested in ...
 Software Testing and Development!
-- 🌱 I’m currently working as a Junior Software Tester at an IoT company!
+- 🌱 I’m currently working as a Software Tester at an IoT company!
 - 💞️ Open to collaborate, email me at dev.kahika.campbell@gmail.com

 <!---